Cells as Nested Modons

 Why Six Layers

-The number is not magic.
+The number is not magic, and the spacing is not arbitrary.
 Each nested layer handles one scale of organization the substrate makes structurally available between the atom (\sim Å) and the coherence length (\sim \xi = 100\;\mum).
-The ladder is roughly geometric — 25 nm ribosome, \sim 200 nm vesicle, \sim 1\;\mum mitochondrion, \sim 5\;\mum nucleus, \sim 10–100\;\mum cell — five or six rungs depending on where one chooses to draw the lines.
-The substrate provides the ladder; chemistry fills it with whatever molecules can implement a counter-rotating wrap at the right radius.
-The reason eukaryotic cells across kingdoms share this architecture, despite billions of years of independent evolution at the molecular level, is that the architecture is what the substrate offers.
+The inventory is roughly geometric25 nm ribosome, \sim 200 nm vesicle, \sim 1\;\mum mitochondrion, \sim 5\;\mum nucleus, \sim 10100\;\mum cell — five or six rungs, each a small multiple of the one below it rather than a fixed increment above it.
+That geometric spacing is the tell.
+A row of scales separated by a constant ratio rather than a constant step is the signature of discrete scale invariance, and it identifies the cell’s nested inventory as the substrate ladder read into the interior of a single cell — the same paired breath replicated across scale that fixes grid-cell modules and the cochlear octave, here tiling the rungs between the ribosome and the cell wall.
+The substrate provides the rungs; chemistry fills them with whatever molecules can implement a counter-rotating wrap at the right radius.
+That is why eukaryotic cells across kingdoms share this architecture despite billions of years of independent evolution at the molecular level: the architecture is what the substrate offers.

 Putting the Section in Context